+Agriculture MechanicsAgriscienceAnimal ScienceForestry

-Agriculture Mechanics Agriscience Veterinary Science Animal Science Forestry Horticulture
+Veterinary Science Horticulture

 - 2. Financial reward will be prorated among industry certified programs as funds are available. - 3.
-Equipment selected for the programs will come from suggested equipment lists, and will be approved by the regional coordinators. - 4.
-The on-site evaluation team will consist of at least three of the following: - ➤ One statewide industry representative - > One local industry representative in certification area - > One person from the state or regional Agricultural Education staff - One CTAE administrator from another school system appointed by region coordinator. - 5.
+Equipment selected for the programs will come from suggested equipment lists, and will be approved by the Region Directors. - 4.
+The on-site evaluation team will consist of at least three of the following: - One statewide industry representative - > One local industry representative in certification area - > One person from the state or regional Agricultural Education staff - One CTAE administrator from another school system appointed by region director. - 5.
 The schedule of the on-site evaluation should be designed to complete the process within two hours. - 6.
 First year teachers and new programs are eligible to be considered for industry certification when standards have been met.
-Agriculture Education certification is for programs currently in place.
+Agricultural Education certification is for programs currently in place.
 Certification is not given based on a program planned for future implementation. - 7.
-A self-evaluation will be completed on an annual basis and filed with the regional coordinator.
+A self-evaluation will be completed on an annual basis and filed with the Region Director.